Preparing to Migrate TrueNAS CORE to SCALE

 • SAS multipath is not supported in TrueNAS SCALE.

-• TrueNAS CORE account names beginning with a number are not supported in TrueNAS SCALE.
+• TrueNAS 13 account names beginning with a number are not supported in TrueNAS SCALE.
 Usernames in SCALE must begin with a letter or an underscore.
 Before attempting a CORE to SCALE migration, review the local user accounts and rename or replace any accounts that begin with a numeric character (0-9).

 VM storage and its basic configuration transfer over during a migration, but you need to double-check the VM configuration and the network interface settings specifically before starting the VM.